GwakJunwoo/24H2_Sogang_Robo_Advisor/README.md

-# Creating a more concise and organized README.md file for the project "Roborich"

-readme_content_organized = """
 # Roborich

 **Roborich** is a Python-based portfolio optimization and backtesting engine that supports asset allocation strategies with flexible handling of assets having inconsistent time periods or missing data.